bryborge/k8s-custom-monitoring-poc/README.md

     kubectl apply -f infrastructure/prometheus/service.yml -f infrastructure/prometheus/deployment.yml -f infrastructure/prometheus/config_map.yml
     ```

+1. Create new grafana service

+    ```sh
+    kubectl apply -f infrastructure/grafana/deployment.yml -f infrastructure/grafana/pvc.yml -f infrastructure/grafana/service.yml
+    ```

 1. You can get to the services in a web browser.
-Access the application at `localhost:30080` and Prometheus at `localhost:30000`
+    Access the application at `localhost:30080`, Prometheus at `localhost:30000`, and Grafana at `localhost:3000`.
+    Furthermore,
+    you can see all metric data output exposed at `localhost:30080/metrics`.